MobiApp121/PressBooks-MobiAp121-Publishing/readme.txt

 == Description ==

-PressBooks is an open source book publishing tool built on a WordPress multisite platform.
+PressBooks for MobiApp121 Publishing is a publishing tool, customized by and for [MobiApp121 Publishing](https://www.mobiapp121.com)  based on a WordPress multisite platform and the open source PressBooks plugin.
 PressBooks outputs books in multiple formats, including PDF EPUB/MOBI, web, and a variety of XML flavours, using a theming/templating system, driven by CSS.
 For more information, visit http://pressbooks.com.

-== Communication ==
+== Contact ==

-Our main communication channels are [Google Code](http://code.google.com/p/pressbooks) and [Google Groups](http://groups.google.com/group/pressbooks).
+You can contact us at [MobiApp121 Publishing](https://www.mobiapp121.com) or by sending an email to <info@mobiapp121.com>.
+We are available for hire, to install a custom version, including from the latest code and other publishing platforms for books or magazines.

 == Contributors ==